reyhane-naraghi/react-application-server/README.md

 # React App

-A React social media app that allows you to share blogs, sell products, and communicate with people.
+A React social media app that allows you to share stories and communicate with people.

 # Tools